jimmyperalta-dev/aws-serverless-dynamodb-api/README.md

 ![DynamoDB](https://img.shields.io/badge/DynamoDB-4053D6?style=for-the-badge&logo=amazon-dynamodb&logoColor=white)
 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=node.js&logoColor=white)

-🔗 **Live Endpoint:** [https://384k1z4i7a.execute-api.us-east-1.amazonaws.com/Prod/](https://384k1z4i7a.execute-api.us-east-1.amazonaws.com/Prod/) *(Note: This endpoint was active during development but has been decommissioned to avoid AWS charges.
-The screenshots demonstrate the working functionality.)*
+🔗 **Live Endpoint:** [https://384k1z4i7a.execute-api.us-east-1.amazonaws.com/Prod/](https://384k1z4i7a.execute-api.us-east-1.amazonaws.com/Prod/)(Note: This endpoint was active during development but has been decommissioned to avoid AWS charges.
+The screenshots demonstrate the working functionality.)

 ## 📋 Project Overview

 This project implements a fully serverless REST API for a simple notes application, powered by AWS Lambda, API Gateway, and DynamoDB.
 The API allows users to create, read, update, and delete notes with persistent storage in a NoSQL database.
-Building it with WSL felt like deploying Lambda functions with a flip phone — wildly inefficient, slightly cursed, but undeniably impressive when it works.
+And yes, building it with WSL was like trying to pet a cat with oven mitts — awkward, but ultimately rewarding!

 ---